Rise to Success: Career Highlights of Hillary Clinton

 1991: Named one of the 100 most influential lawyers in America

-In 1991, Hillary Clinton was named by The National Law Journal as one of the 100 most influential lawyers in America.
+In 1991, Hillary Clinton was again named by The National Law Journal as one of the 100 most influential lawyers in America.

 January 1993: Became First Lady of the United States

-In 1993, Hillary Clinton became the First Lady of the United States as the wife of Bill Clinton.
+In January 1993, Hillary Rodham Clinton became the First Lady of the United States when Bill Clinton took office as president.
+She was the first in this role to have a postgraduate degree and her own professional career.

-April 1994: Approval ratings fell
+April 1994: Approval Ratings Fell

 In April 1994, Hillary Clinton's approval ratings fell to 44 percent.

-September 1994: Health care plan abandoned
+September 1994: The proposal was abandoned

-1995: Published "Talking It Over" column
+1995: Publication of "Talking It Over" newspaper column begins

 January 1996: Book tour for "It Takes a Village"